-Since our data includes some periods of significant stock market movements ("bubbles and crashes"), in Appendix 5 we report results using data from January 2009 to December 2014 only, which excludes those periods.
-Likewise we also re-estimate our regressions with the added restriction that the dependent variable is different from zero, so that we are only focusing on investors that actually rebalance their portfolios (see Appendix 6).
-Our conclusions remain: in both cases, across all three measures of portfolio rebalancing, and for both measures of interest rate innovations, we find evidence of reaching for yield.
+Since our data include some periods of significant stock market movements ("bubbles and crashes"), in Appendix 5 we report results using data from January 2009 to December 2014 only, thus excluding those periods.
+The conclusions remain unchanged.

 4.1.2 A simple calibration